Heart Health Research Highlights

 Grape consumption helped improve antioxidant capacity and blood vessel function in healthy men.1

-In this small human study, consuming the equivalent of 1 ¼ cups of grapes per day helped improve blood vessel function in five healthy adult male subjects.
-Regular intake of grapes at that amount, but twice a day, for 21 days, caused even greater improvements in blood vessel function and antioxidant capacity.
+In this small human study, consuming grape powder in an amount equivalent to 1 1/4 cups of fresh grapes per day helped improve blood vessel function in five healthy adult male subjects.
+Consuming the same amount of grape powder, but twice a day for 21 days, caused even greater improvements in blood vessel function and antioxidant capacity.

-Grapes helped lower blood pressure, improve heart function, reduce inflammation and reduce heart muscle damage associated with a high-salt diet.4 5 6
+Grapes added to the diet helped lower blood pressure, improve heart function, reduce inflammation and reduce heart muscle damage associated with a high-salt diet.5 6 7

-Consuming grapes increased antioxidant capacity in humans and helped prevent the damaging effects of post-meal oxidative stress.7 8
+Consuming grapes increased antioxidant capacity in humans and helped prevent the damaging effects of post-meal oxidative stress.8 9

 Consuming grapes with a high fat meal helped prevent the damaging impact (reduced blood flow) that was observed with a high fat meal consumed without grapes.